haveno-dex/haveno-docs/docs/users/getting_started.md

 ## Backup your application

-Backing up ensures you can recover your wallet and trade history if your device is lost or damaged.
+A backup allows you to restore your wallet or trade history if your device is lost or damaged.

 ### Backup your application folder

 To make a complete backup of your application data, create a copy of your application's data folder.

-Your data folder contains:
+The data folder contains:

 - Trade history
 - Payment accounts
 - Application settings

-You can create a backup of your application folder within the application by navigating to **Account** > **Backup**.
+You can create a backup of your application folder by navigating to **Account** > **Backup**.

 ![Light mode](/resources/img/getting_started/backup_light.png#only-light)
 ![Dark mode](/resources/img/getting_started/backup_dark.png#only-dark)